vincentneo/LosslessSwitcher/README.md

 - There may be short interuptions to your audio playback, during the time where the app attempts to switch the sample rates.
 - Prolonged use on MacBooks may accelerate battery usages, due to the frequent querying of the latest sample rate.

+Bit Depth switching is also supported, although, enabling it will reduce detection accuracy, hence, it is not recommended.

 ### Why make this?
 Ever since Apple Music Lossless launched along with macOS 11.4, the app would never switch the sample rates according to the song that was playing.
 A trip down to the Audio MIDI Setup app was required.
 This still happens today, with macOS 12.3.1, despite iOS's Music app having such an ability.